Mechanical Man (Oswald the Lucky Rabbit): Plot

 Oswald reaches the entrance to the laboratory after following the whole thread.
 Upon knocking on the door, a trap activates, causing him to fall into a chute, leading towards the basement.
 In an attempt to slaughter Oswald, the mad scientist waits for the little rabbit's arrival at other end of the shoot, preparing to swing an axe.
 The mad scientist swings but misses.
 From there, the chase begins.

 Oswald runs through several corridors of the laboratory.
 While approaching an intersection, he sees something white popping in and out of the left corner.
 To defend himself, Oswald picks up a nearby urn.
 There is indeed a skeleton innocently sitting on a rocking chair by the left corner, but the mad scientist, who was coming from the corridor in that direction, pulls it away, and walks into the intersection.
 Upon seeing what has entered his hallway, Oswald tosses the urn.
 The mad scientist is struck right in the head and is knocked cold.
 Oswald finds a rope and ties one end of it around his pursuer's leg, with the other end around a lion's tail.
 The lion runs in place, hanging the mad scientist above the floor.

 Oswald, at last, finds the chamber where Kitty was held.
 He loosens the vise and frees her.
 Later, a goat comes along and pulls a mechanical part out of his mouth and drops it.
 Oswald and Kitty both laugh about it.

 Copyright status

-The copyright for Mechanical Man expired in 1960.
-Therefore, it is in the public domain.
+The copyright for Mechanical Man expired in 1960 and it is in the public domain.
 A number of Oswald shorts and other cartoons produced by Walter Lantz Production also ended up in similar status.